JMarabayev/SpockBeatsRock/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

+- Content for website was not copied, but rules were derived from online resources.
-- The text for the subtopic was taken from external sources which are hyperlinked under each paragraph.
+- The guideline for creating the game (JS Code) was taken from an online tutorial at https://www.youtube.com/watch?v=jaVNP3nIAv0&list=LL&index=4&t=4524s
-- Instructions on how to implement a responsive iframe were taken from https://www.w3schools.com/howto/howto_css_responsive_iframes.asp*/
+- The Game over and moves left was inspired by and at some places copied from https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/
+- The disappearing rules prompt on game page was inspired by https://rwest88.github.io/Rock-Paper-Scissors/ code

 ### Media

-- The photos used on the home and sign up page are from This Open Source site unsplash.com
-- The images used for the gallery page were taken from this other open source site unsplash.com
+- The photos used for background design of buttons were taken from pexels.com (free download)

-All icons were courtosy of Icon Library https://icon-library.com/
+- All icons were courtosy of Icon Library https://icon-library.com/ (Free to use if register)